AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/identity-optimization-algorithm.md

 * `timestamp=3`: Your data engineer ingests Jane's CRM record, which results in her CRM ID getting linked to the bad email.
 * `timestamp=4`: Your data engineer ingests John's CRM record, which results in his CRM ID getting linked to the bad email.
   * This then becomes a violation of the configured limits as it creates a single graph with two CRM ID namespaces.
-  * As a result, the identity optimization algorithm deletes the older link, which in this case is the link between Jane's CRM ID namespace and the test<span>@test Email namespace.
+  * As a result, the identity optimization algorithm deletes the older link, which in this case is the link between Jane's identity with CRM ID namespace and the identity with test<span>@test.

 With identity optimization algorithm, bad identity values such as bogus emails or phone numbers do not get propagated across several different identity graphs.